MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/exchange-security-update-issues.md

 </details>

 <details>
-<summary>How to verify the installation of Security Updates completed successfully</summary>
+<summary>How to verify the installation of Cumulative Updates & Security Updates</summary>

 ### Option 1 (Recommended)